learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/Intro_To_Microservices/Intro_To_Microservices.md

 In the context of CSC301, microservices architecture offers several advantages.
 It promotes scalability, allowing teams to scale individual services based on demand, a concept directly relevant to discussions on estimation (which involves predicting the effort or resources required for a task) and prioritization.
 Moreover, the autonomy of microservices facilitates teamwork skills, as teams can work independently on different services while ensuring seamless integration through well-defined APIs.

 However, adopting microservices architecture also introduces challenges, such as managing the complexity of a distributed system and ensuring effective communication between services.
 These challenges underscore the importance of basic modeling, design patterns, and refactoring, topics covered in CSC301.
+Additionally, considering Conway's Law, which suggests that the structure of an organization will be reflected in the design of its systems, becomes insightful in understanding how teams collaborate and communicate within microservices architectures.

 Overall, understanding microservices architecture within the context of CSC301 provides students with valuable insights into modern software engineering practices.
 By delving into the principles, advantages, and challenges of microservices, CSC301 students gain a solid foundation in designing scalable, resilient, and maintainable software systems—a cornerstone of professional software engineering.